vite-pwa/nuxt/README.md

 ## ⚡️ Examples

 You need to stop the dev server once started and then to see the PWA in action run:
-- `dev:preview:build`: Nuxt build command + start server
+- `nr dev:preview:build`: Nuxt build command + start server
-- `dev:preview:generate`: Nuxt generate command + start server
+- `nr dev:preview:generate`: Nuxt generate command + start server

 <table>
 <thead>